Parasites & Robotics

 WHO CAN JOIN:

 This workshop is open to creative minds, artists, performers, designers, and anyone interested in robotics, biology, programming, interactive installations, and interdisciplinary research.
 No prior experience is required.
-No previous experience with Arduino required.

 REQUIREMENTS